Coaching for Social Care

 - Engaged practitioners and social care workforce who can more efficiently respond in how they deliver services and prevent future high use of resources

-TPC has worked in partnership with social care organisations to design bespoke coaching skills development programs in the following areas:
+TPC has worked in partnership with social care organizations to design bespoke coaching skills development programs in the following areas:

 Supporting practitioners to use coaching approaches that engage people to move from being passive users or recipients of services towards becoming more active in how they access and use support (e.g. personal budgets).